George Breen: Pan American Games

-=Coaching=
+Coaching

-From 1960 -1962, he coached swimming for Indianapolis's Riviera Club.
-From 1962-1965, he relocated to the Northeast and served as the boy's swim coach at the Vespar Boat Club, a very strong program in Philadelphia.
+From 1960 to 1962, Breen coached swimming for Indianapolis's Riviera Club.
+In 1962–1965, he relocated to the Northeast and served as the boy's swim coach at the Vespar Boat Club, a very strong program in Philadelphia.
 Breen coached the Penn Quakers men's swimming team at Philadelphia's University of Pennsylvania from 1966 until 1982, and served as a coach for U.S. Swimming.
 He formerly coached the Gloucester County Institute of Technology (Deptford, New Jersey) swim team, currently known as the Greater Philadelphia Aquatic Club, and at the Jersey Wahoos Swim Club in Mount Laurel, New Jersey.

 Swimming community

-He was active in swimming administration, and chaired the USA Swimming Olympic International Operations Committee.
+Breen was active in swimming administration, and chaired the USA Swimming Olympic International Operations Committee.
 He was a member of Middle Atlantic Swimming’s Board of Directors, and also served on the Board of Directors of USA Swimming.

 Breen was inducted into the International Swim Hall of Fame, the American Coaches Association Hall of Fame, and the Cortland State Hall of Fame.